 Can we save old growth forests?

-From New Zealand Tree grower February 2011
+Wink Sutton, New Zealand Tree Grower February 2011.

 A recurring objective of the world wide environmental movement is the demand to save old growth forests.
 While there is no doubt that mature natural forests are impressive, is it realistic to always permanently preserve them?